Starting a subscription box company? Here’s everything you need to know

 Shopify’s Basic ecommerce plan costs $29.00/month, which is on par with the industry standard.
 The additional cost of a 2.9% transaction fee drops to 0% if you use the Shopify Payments payment gateway.

 Online marketplaces, such as Cratejoy and Etsy, are the fastest way to start selling online.
-After signing up for an account on the existing website, you can simply start listing your items, no setup necessary.
+After signing up for an account on an existing website, you can simply start listing your items, with no setup necessary.
+For a quick overview, here’s how Etsy differs from Shopify at a glance:

 The main snags to keep in mind with online marketplaces are the commissions that they take on your sales.
 Most of the time, this charge won’t exceed 3% of the sales price, but it can be a frustrating surprise for a lot of new sellers.